 Employees shall be provided with their personal leave time after the first full calendar month following their date of hire in accordance with the State's standard practices.
-After that period, personal leave accruals shall be available at the start of each calendar year.

 JURY DUTY LEAVE

 The Authority encourages employees to fulfill their civic responsibilities by serving jury duty when required.
 Employees who regularly work 30 or more hours per week will be paid for the first five (5) days of jury service.
 Employees who do not regularly work 30 or more hours per week will not be paid for jury service.